USRSE/usrse.github.io/_posts/newsletters/2020-04-13-newsletter.md

 <a name="workshops"></a>
 # Workshops at PEARC20 and SC20

 We are thrilled to announce that in addition to the [PEARC20](https://us-rse.org/events/2020/2020-07-pearc20) workshop, we will have a workshop at [SC20](https://sc20.supercomputing.org/)!
 The PEARC20 workshop will be a Research Software Engineers Community Workshop, and the SC20 workshop will be "Research Software Engineers in HPC: Creating Community, Building Careers, Addressing Challenges (RSE-HPC-2020)."
-Stay tuned for more information.
+Stay tuned for more information about the workshops and the overall status of these conferences.

 <a name="jobs"></a>
 # Recent Job Postings